hbowie/Notenik-25/Notenik/models/16 - HTML for People demo/README.md

 + factory - The scripts and templates that can be used to build a website from the content
 + README.md - This file (the one you are now reading)
 + resources - Another Notenik collection, this one containing links to various helpful resources on the web
-+ web - The folder that will contain your demo website, as it is built by Notenik.
++ web - The folder that will contain your demo website, as it is built by Notenik